SharafatKarim/ansi-c-balagurusamy-exercise/readme/head.md

 # ANSI C (E. Balagurusamy)
-Excersise solutions for the book "ANSI C" by E. Balagurusamy (eight edition).
+Excersise solutions for the book "Programming in ANSI C" by E. Balagurusamy (eight edition).